 Even for the original audience, though, I think it’s safe to say Twin Peaks was baffling at times.
 I felt like the series was challenging my own ability to immerse myself in its fiction, reeling me in and out for its own amusement.
 I don’t have a good question to segway from here, but, thoughts?

-Kurt: I’ll try and touch on some points that Jake and Kayleigh mentioned, hopefully without getting too long winded.
+Kurt: I’ll try and touch on some points that Julie and Kayleigh mentioned, hopefully without getting too long winded.
 I was first introduced to Twin Peaks through Psych, at least that was the first time I was aware of its reference.
 Being born in the late 1980’s I was around before the show but my recollection of that time is understandably iffy.
 I did grow up during what I would consider the tail end of the Soap Opera rage that swept through TV Land and that is something I do remember.

 Soap Operas have always been known for their over the top melodrama.
 As far as I can tell Twin Peaks didn’t really change that in any way I ever noticed.
 Shows like Dynasty, As the World Turns, The Days of Our Lives, and ER were always highly melodramatic with sprawling storylines.
 Twin Peaks, especially the first season, turned it on it’s head and gave all these grand overarching plots that all seemed to lead to the death of Laura Palmer.
 It was a melodramatic soap mystery that didn’t do a ton of diverging from that mystery.
 Everything seemed to lead to the overall mystery of who killed Laura Palmer.
 At least in the eyes of the viewer.
 As the first season came to a close and the second season got a good head of steam it became less focused on Laura Palmer being the central thread and shifted more toward the town as a whole and in that broadening of scope it lost a bit of its appeal.
 I think True Detectives owes some of its success to Twin Peaks because it learned from the mistakes Twin Peaks made.
 Tell a story and finish it.
 That works best for mysteries.
 Trying to spiral out of a central murder plot into all this intrigue felt like flat and wasted airtime.
 Soap Operas always had these over convoluted plots that spanned seasons, Twin Peaks’s first season seemed to try and step away from that and tell the story of a town who lost someone everyone held dear.
 Season two… not so much.